-Represents more than 150,000 members of the civil engineering profession in 177 countries.
-Committed to planning, designing, constructing, and operating the built environment while protecting and restoring the natural environment.
-One of its key goals is to make sure that all infrastructure is safe, resilient, and sustainable: “Civil engineers have a moral obligation to preserve the limited resources and sustain this planet we call home,” Kancheepuram Gunalan, President.
+Represents more than 150,000 members of the civil engineers in 177 countries.
+It’s committed to planning, designing, constructing, and operating the built environment while protecting and restoring the natural environment.
+One of its key goals is to make sure that all infrastructure is safe, resilient, and sustainable: “Civil engineers have a moral obligation to preserve the limited resources and sustain this planet we call home,”

 Manages nine technical institutes and offers many professional and public-focused programs.
 The Institutes include:

 - Utility Engineering and Survey

 Offers engineering certification via its academies in: (a) Water Resources, (b) Costal, Ocean, Port and Navigation, and (c) Geo-Technical professionalism.

 Holds conferences and events throughout the year, e.g., the 2020 Utility Engineering & Surveying Institute Pipelines, a virtual program inquiring into matters such as: handling entrapped air/gas in water/wastewater, emerging technologies, and corrosion control.

 - 100s of books and proceedings across the gambit of civil engineering practice and concerns, e.g., 41 books on waterways, such as World Environmental and Water Resources Congress 2020: Hydraulics, Waterways, and Water Distribution System Analysis (438p)

 - 39 journals, e.g., Journal of Environmental Engineering